AlexWalcher/automaticHintGeneration/README.md

 - create a **App or Webapp** for easy and future use of the software
 - add pools of popular events for years questions
-- add new approaches to find important pieces of information for aears questions
+- add new approaches to find important pieces of information for years questions
 - optimize and adjust the qrank and utility score
 - introduce a **difficulty setting** that refers to the difficulty of a generated hint (weak-, medium-, strong- hint)
 - introduce a **"obviousness" metric** to understand if the generated hint is too strong/good and gives away the answer to easy